 As you bring the mixture to a boil, you can decide how thick you'd like the finished butterscotch topping to be (photo 2).

-A shorter cooking time, say 4 to 5 minutes (or to 227°F on a digital thermometer), will have the consistency like chocolate syrup.
-Cooking it longer, maybe 6 to 7 minutes (or to 238°F), will make the consistency more like the aforementioned caramel sauce.
+A shorter cooking time, say 4 to 5 minutes (or to 227°F on a digital thermometer), will make the consistency loose and pourable, like chocolate syrup.
+Cooking it longer, maybe 6 to 7 minutes (or to 238°F), will make the consistency thicker, more like the aforementioned caramel sauce.

 Step 3: Add the flavorings